NotBru/mind_serialization_project/README.md

 That's what we all kinda do, actually.
 Since there's a good degree of agreement, we combine efforts to make majoritary moral understandings (as weighted by actual enforcing power) fulfilled.
 I indeed totally agree with this.
-But any claim to superiority of said morale is simply a misunderstanding of facts: they're “superior” simply in terms of being preferred by most people.
+But any claim to superiority of said morals is simply a misunderstanding of facts: they're “superior” simply in terms of being preferred by most people.

 Gross disagreements are fairly enlightening of this.
 Take abortion for instance.